Jeff Johnson (Ohio politician): Return to Cleveland City Council

 Johnson became a candidate for the Cleveland Ward 8 City Council position in 2009, and was elected in November of that year.
 In 2013, he won again after being forced to seek reelection in a new redistricted Ward 10 after his previous ward was removed.

 2017 Cleveland mayoral campaign

 The Plain Dealer reported on January 16, 2017, that Johnson, in an interview, planned to run for Mayor of Cleveland.
 He made a formal announcement the next day.
 In the Nonpartisan blanket primary, Johnson placed third out of 11 candidates.
-After losing the election, Johnson became the Chief Housing Specialist at the Cleveland Housing Court.
+After losing the election, Johnson became the Chief Housing Specialist at the Cleveland Housing Court in February 2020.
+He later became the Housing Court Administrator in October of 2020.

 2021 Ohio's 11th congressional district special election

 After Marcia Fudge was selected as Biden's nomination for Secretary of Housing and Urban Development, Johnson announced his candidacy for the special election to succeed her.
+He finished third of nine candidates in the election.